friflo/Friflo.Json.Fliox/Engine/README.md

 # Wiki

-The Wiki provide you detailed information about the ECS and illustrate them by examples.
+The **GitHub Wiki** provide you detailed information about the ECS and illustrate them by examples.

 - [**Examples - General**](https://github.com/friflo/Friflo.Json.Fliox/wiki/Examples-%E2%80%90-General)
   Explain fundamental ECS types like *Entity*, *Component*, *Tag*, *Command Buffer*, ... and show you how to use them.